 - Histiocytosis X

 Each child’s therapy is precisely tailored to their needs.
 Patients, parents and clinicians collaborate closely to create a personalized treatment plan.
-The number and length of treatments will vary, based on the cancer.
-How patients respond depends on many factors, including the types of treatments they are receiving.
+The number and length of treatments will vary, based on the type cancer.
+How patients respond to proton therapy treatment depends on many factors, including the types of treatments they are receiving.
 Many kids tolerate proton therapy well and continue to perform normal activities.
 However, individual responses vary.

 Proton therapy is a highly precise form of external radiation therapy that can be used for tumor control in select pediatric patients.
 All cancer treatments have advantages and disadvantages.
 Be sure to discuss these, as well as treatment options, with your pediatric cancer specialist.